zscgeek/vf-general-runtime/README.md

 # How interaction works

+A `Context` can consist of the `request`, the `state`, the `config`, and the `trace`.

+- `request` is an object representing something the user has done
+- `state` is the user metadata - what block they are currently on, what flow they are on, their variables
+- `config` contains options for what should be returned
+- `trace` is an list of things for whatever client is calling the `general-runtime` to show

 The `general-runtime` receives a `Context` without `trace`, and responds with a `Context` with `trace`.
 Here's what it looks like from the Voiceflow creator app prototype tool:

 1. User says/types something to the client, add the `request` to the `Context` and sends it via webhook to `general-runtime`